HansenChristoffer/GoAddons/README.md

 ### Updater Menu

-Start the updater ~~to check for~~ and apply updates to your addons.
+Start the updater and apply updates to your addons.

 ### About